Dr Karl Kinsella

 Past Research

-My books, 'God's Own Language: Architectural Drawing in the Twelfth Century' will be published by MIT Press in 2022.
+My books, 'God's Own Language: Architectural Drawing in the Twelfth Century' was by MIT Press in 2023.
 It focuses on the Scottish theologian Richard of Saint Victor and his commentary on the book of Ezekiel from the later twelfth century.
 Richard provides over a dozen plans and elevations to illustrate what exactly the prophet saw and draws on contemporary developments in the practice of geometry to do so.
 The commentary's drawings are filled with details and Richard is the first to refer to a ground plan drawing as a 'plan'.

 I have also written on the enigmatic twelfth-century author Honorius Augustodunensis (Also known as Honorius of Autun), and his architectural commentary, which embeds each part the church building with meaning.
 For Honorius the columns are the bishops who support the church, the windows are the learned men who keep people safe from the storms of heresy, and even the roof tiles are the armies who keep the people safe from harm.